Curvature in conformal mappings of 2D lattices and foam structure: Higher Order Terms in the Complex Curvature

 where we have made use of Eq.($\!\!$~\ref{eq:myvector}).

-Note, with reference to the right hand side of Fig. (\ref{curvature2}), that to transform the vector $f_{1}(p)$ into the vector $f_{1}(q)$ it is necessary to expand the length of $f_{1}(p)$ by some factor and to rotate the vector $f_{1}(p)$ by an angle $\sigma$.
-It is this angle $\sigma$ which is the extra rotation suffered by the tangent vector at $f(q)$ compared to the rotation of the tangent vector at $f(p)$, i.e.
+Note, with reference to Fig. (\ref{curvature2}b), that to transform the vector $f_{1}(p)$ into the vector $f_{1}(q)$ it is necessary to expand the length of $f_{1}(p)$ by some factor and to rotate the vector $f_{1}(p)$ by an angle $\sigma$.
+It is this angle $\sigma$ which is the extra rotation suffered by the tangent vector at $f(q)$ compared to the rotation of the tangent vector at $f(p)$, i.e. $\sigma=\Delta\widetilde{\phi}$.
 Our task is to compute the angle $\sigma$ shown on the right hand side of Fig. (\ref{curvature2}).
 Note, $\sigma$ is part of a triangle whose sides are given by the known vectors $\chi$, $f_{1}(p)$ and $f_{1}(q)$.
-To compute $\sigma$ we rotate the triangle shown on the right hand side of Fig. (\ref{curvature2}) to the real axis by dividing by $f_{1}(p)$ (this is the same trick used by Needham \cite{vca}), the result is shown in Fig. (\ref{needham_construction}), this new triangle is geometrically similar to the original triangle shown on the right hand side of Fig. (\ref{curvature2}).
+To compute $\sigma$ we rotate the triangle shown in Fig. (\ref{curvature2}b) to the real axis by dividing by $f_{1}(p)$ (this is the same trick used by Needham (1997)), the result is shown in Fig. (\ref{curvature2}c), this new triangle is geometrically similar to the original triangle shown in Fig. (\ref{curvature2}b).
 The side along the real axis has a length 1 and in addition the point $\nu$ is given by the vector

 By a simple application of trigonometry we have

 Upon substituting Eq.($\!\!$~\ref{eq:mynu}) into Eq.($\!\!$~\ref{eq:myphi}), we can expand Eq.($\!\!$~\ref{eq:myphi}) in powers of $|\xi|$ (we assume that $|\xi|$ is small enough to allow convergence) to give,